Tofu is one of the oldest foods, and it has been a hot topic of discussion by food critics in recent times.

 Tofu, or bean curd, is a popular food derived from soya.

-The soy cheese is made by curdling the fresh soya milk, pressing it into a solid block, and then cooling it to solidify.
+The soy cheese is made by curdling the fresh soya milk, pressing it into a solid block, and cooling it to solidify.

 Ingredients For Making Tofu